-Introduction Paying For and Selecting a College Federal Loans, Private Loans, and How to Tell the Difference Repayment Plans Student Loan Servicers and Ombudsman Offices If You Can't Repay Your Loan Loan Consolidation Programs Loan Cancellation/Forgiveness Programs If Your Loan Defaults Collection Activities Additional Information and Assistance Glossary Index of Resources
+Introduction Paying For and Selecting a College Federal Loans, Private Loans, and How to Tell the Difference Repayment Plans Student Loan Servicers and Ombudsman Offices COVID-19 and Student Loan Repayment If You Can't Repay Your Loan Loan Consolidation Programs Loan Cancellation/Forgiveness Programs If Your Loan Defaults Collection Activities Additional Information and Assistance Glossary Index of Resources

 Paying For and Selecting a College

 A college education generally costs tens of thousands—sometimes even hundreds of thousands—of dollars.
-Figuring out how to pay for college is often difficult for families.
-Making smart decisions now will mean fewer surprises that can add up later.
+Figuring out how to pay such an expense is often difficult for families.
+Doing your homework and making smart decisions now, will mean fewer surprises and hardship later.

 - Why do I want to go to college?

 - What kind of training or credentials do I need to pursue my career goals?
 A certificate or diploma?
 An associate’s or bachelor’s degree?
 A graduate degree?

 - What type of school will prepare me for that career?
 Technical school?
 Community college?
 A four-year college?
 A university?
 Does the school and program meet standards for me to pursue my career goals?